DelfiSpace/DelfiTLM/crowdsec/README.md

 3. Write down the API KEY that has been generated.

-This bouncer doesn't require any installs outside docker and can be configured for Django from `settings.py`.
+4. Configure the bouncer from `settings.py`.
 Make sure to set the url and the key to the LAPI in the environment variables.
 Banned IP addresses will be redirected to a `Forbidden 403` view.

 ```
 PYCROWDSEC_LAPI_KEY = os.environ.get('CROWDSEC_LAPI')